 As in a survey of Petrus, the Met has handed practically everything in sight to the younger artist.
 I think that does him a disservice.
 He paints shadows and clothing with the smooth exuberance of a house painter, almost to the point of Edouard Manet.
 And he hates disguised symbols, to the point that a saint in another panel carries her Gothic tower indoors, rather than leaving one to pick it out from the landscape.
 I think it does a disservice, too, to the Friedsam Annunciation, in all its particulars.
 One can no longer see it as on the threshold of the Renaissance—and one cannot ask what, for Mary or humanity, a threshold might mean.

 Her raised hand, like her glance not quite meeting the angel's or the viewer's, is at once welcoming, accepting, warning, and shying away.
-Now, Mary often shrinks from the Annunciation, in fear or in humility—for Hans Memling around 1470, also in the Met, with a coyness to the point of a domestic dispute with the angel.
+Now, Mary often shrinks from the Annunciation, in fear or in humility—for Hans Memling around 1470, also in the Met, and for a Memling altarpiece with wings in the Morgan Library, with a coyness to the point of a domestic dispute with the angel.
 She never does elsewhere, though, for Jan or indeed for Petrus, and yet here she is shrinking as well from the fullness and sadness of the world.
 The slab before her is worn, but she has not stepped on it.
 The garden wall is crumbling, but she cannot see it or an almost earthly paradise beyond, at once more divine and more human.
 She also cannot turn back into the darkness.

 I cannot say for sure who painted this, but its old-fashioned perspective captures precisely Mary's two-point choices, with the implication that she need not choose.
 So does the strange composition of walls within walls and gardens without gardens.
 Once one admits passage through one, anything can follow.
 Panofsky stresses the signs of "unregenerate nature," of "the blind forces of growth and decay" from which the new order promises salvation.
 One should remember, though, whose advent in this tale has broken through the walls—or who in the cosmos might share the painting's strange point of view from above.
 Hubert himself might not have broken through to the Renaissance, but someone's gaze, at once a god's and a very human viewer's, is looking both ways at growth and decay.